Rose

 father's store.

-Ginsberg Vehon Arnsdorff
+Ginsberg Vehon Arnsdorff Lewis connection

-I failed to find the familial
+I failed to find verification of the familial connection between Rose

-Yetta Arnsdoff), and her aunt Bertha Vehon Lewis so
+Ginsberg (or her mother Yetta/Jessie Arnsdoff), and her aunt Bertha Vehon Lewis so

 what I've turned up so far:

-April, 1896 from injuries suffered when he was run
+when he was run

 over by a horse and buggy while crossing the street.